Philip Hunter (RAF officer): Royal Air Force

 Hunter joined the Royal Air Force, passing out from the Royal Air Force College Cranwell as a probationary pilot officer on 11 September 1931.
 He completed his flying training at No. 5 Flying Training School (Sealand).
-On 29 August 1932 he joined No. 25 Squadron RAF based at RAF Hawkinge, flying Hawker Fury Mark Is.
+On 29 August 1932 he joined No. 25 Squadron based at RAF Hawkinge, flying Hawker Fury fighters.
 On 11 September 1932 he was confirmed in his rank as a pilot officer.
 On 28 February 1933 he was posted to No. 6 Squadron RAF, then based at Ismailia in Egypt, flying Fairey Gordon light bombers and was promoted to flying officer on 11 April 1933.
 He was promoted to flight lieutenant on 11 April 1936, and returned to England and joined the staff of the Royal Air Force College Cranwell on 9 November 1936.
 He was then posted to the Central Flying School at RAF Upavon as a Senior Instructor.
 He was promoted to squadron leader on 1 December 1938.
 His biography has recently been published in the "Fighter Leaders" collection volume 2. and his flying logbook and medals donated to the Kent Battle of Britain Museum.